paypal/gorealis/docs/Getting_Started.md

 the cluster between the vagrant image and the package manager will be clarified when necessary.

 ## Spinning up an Aurora instance with Vagrant
-Follow the **[guide](https://github.com/apache/aurora/blob/master/docs/getting-started/vagrant.md)** at the Aurora repository in order to spin up a local cluster.
+Follow the **[guide](https://github.com/apache/aurora/blob/master/docs/getting-started/vagrant.md)** at the Aurora repository in order to spin up a local cluster until step 4 (Start the local cluster).

 ## Configuring Scheduler to use Docker-Compose executor
 In order use the docker compose executor with Aurora, we must first give the scheduler